senthillaksh/Multiple_disease_prediction/README.md

          Used data from Kaggle dataset and Feature selection is done for selecting top 10 important features.
          Handled imbalanced dataset using SMOTE and implemented Adaboost model with accuracy score of 92.3%!

+Deployed webapp using Streamlit on render :  https://multidisease-prediction.onrender.com/